Sisyphus55/RateLimittingCpp/README.md

 ```
 Sometimes applications might just query if requested tokens are available Now.

-**Note** This is different from Reserve API, as *Reserve* API gurantees that you are granted a tokens, this does not.
+**Note** This is different from Reserve API, as *Reserve* API gurantees that you are granted a tokens, *PollReserve* does not.
 The correct way of using this API is:
 ```
 bool token_available = rt->PollReserve(1);